Benld, Illinois: History

 Benld was established in 1903.
 The name derives from founder Benjamin L. Dorsey (d.
 June 19, 1895), who was responsible for gaining the land on which the town was built and coal mining rights.
 "Benld" is the combination of Dorsey's first name and his middle and last initial.

+The village was home to St. Mary's Russian Orthodox church until 2010.
+Opened in 1901 by Carpatho-Rusyn immigrants, Holy Dormition was converted to a Monastery in 2010.
+The church was founded to serve the immigrant mining community.

 On September 29, 1938, a meteorite landed in Benld, marking only the third meteorite landing in Illinois since records were kept.
 It is one of the few known meteorites to strike a man-made object, punching a hole in the roof of Edward McCain's garage and embedding itself in the seat of his 1928 Pontiac coupe.
 A neighbor, Mrs. Carl Crum, was standing about fifty feet from the impact and may be the individual who came closest to being struck by a meteorite in history up to that time.
 The meteorite and portions of the car are now on display at the Field Museum of Natural History in Chicago.